 Nice medal for everyone who crossed the finish line after completing the 8.4 km event.
 On the back is a place to put an iTAB medal engraving insert.
 What is iTAB, you ask? iTAB is a personalised medal insert engraved with your name and finishing time – an excellent way to celebrate and remember your achievement in the future.

 I loved this event and would do it again, for sure.
 The whole event for me was very smooth and I can’t think of a single thing that would make it even better apart from being free, which of course defeats the purpose of giving to the charities involved.
 We did see a lot of runners taking a shortcut through a park and not staying on the road, but as there are no race placings for the run, they are only cheating themselves.
-So all up I’ll give the event a firm 9 Running Shoes out of 10 rating.
+So all up I’ll give the 2020 Ports of Auckland Round the Bays event a firm 9 Running Shoes out of 10.